benfrailey/bcfdkp/assignment-11/assignment-11.md

 # Assignment 11

-I listened in on the Chaoss weekly call on Tuesday, April 7.
+I listened in on the General CHAOSS Weekly Call on Tuesday, April 7.

 **Podcast reflection**